Skip to main content

 So far not much thought has been given to the organization of our code.
 Instead we've directly placed all the cell definitions in the build method of the widget.
 For this simple example its not an issue but for larger applications its best to separate the cell definitions from the UI.

 A recommended approach for achieving separation of concerns is to use cell factory functions.
 This is a fancy term for a function which creates a cell.
-For example, the submit action cell and submission effect cell can be defined in a factory function:
+For example, the submission effect cell can be defined in a factory function that takes the action cell (action), for triggering the effect, and the cell holding the result (succeed):

 Cell Factory Function